-The simplest product out of the ones that I am using is the Follione Anti Hair Loss Shampoo (RRP£9.90).
+The simplest product out of the ones that I am using is the Anti Hair Loss Shampoo (RRP£19.90 for 250ml).
 As it’s a shampoo all you need to do is swap it out with your current one.
-The special thing about this shampoo is that it focuses on taking care of your scalp all whilst penetrating deep into the scalp and stimulating hair growth and preventing hair loss.
+The special thing about this shampoo is that it focuses on taking care of your scalp.
+All whilst penetrating deep into the scalp and stimulating hair growth and preventing hair loss.

 I love that it is paraben, sulfate, silicone, formaldehyde free and has no synthetic colours or fragrances.
 The shampoo has a strong citrus scent that smells a bit medicinal but is also quite invigorating.
 The recommendation is to use it for 3-4 months which I find quite feasible since this is the most affordable product in the range.

 I’ve definitely saved the best for last, in my opinion at least.
 I love my supplements and on top of what I take for hair and nail health I have incorporated taking the Follione liquid hair nutrition supplement (RRP£32.28) into my routine.
-This baby is jam packed with so many vitamins, minerals, protein, amino acids, and natural botanical extracts all which all help promote hair growth.
+This baby is jam packed with so many vitamins, minerals, protein, amino acids.
+Plus natural botanical extracts – all which all help promote hair growth.

-There’s a little quiz on the Follione website that tries to guide to which product is the right fit for you and I recommend taking it.
+There’s a little quiz on the Follione website that tries to guide to which product is the right fit for you.
+I really recommend taking it.
 My results recommended the liquid hair nutrition, and the anti hair loss shampoo so that was quite fitting.